-Name Function ABS control module and hydraulic control module (ABSCM & H/U) ABSCM section It determines the conditions of the wheels and the vehicle body from the wheel speed data and controls the hydraulic control unit depending on the result.
-When the ABS is active, the ABSCM provides the automatic transmission control module with control signals which are used by the module for co-operative control of the vehicle with the ABSCM.
-Whenever the ignition switch is placed at ON, the module performs a self diagnosis sequence.
-If anything wrong is detected, the module cuts off the system.
-It communicates with the SUBARU select monitor.
-H/U section When the ABS is active, the H/U changes fluid passages to the wheel cylinders in response to commands from the ABSCM.
-It constitutes the brake fluid passage from the master cylinder to the wheel cylinders together with the piping.
+Name Function ABS control module and hydraulic control unit (AB-SCM & H/U) ABSCM section It determines the conditions of the wheels and the vehicle body from the wheel speed data and controls the hydraulic unit depending on the result.Whenever the ignition switch is placed at ON, the module performs a self diagnosis sequence.
+If anything wrong is detected, the module cuts off the system.It communicates with the Vehicle Diagnostic Interface.
+H/U section When the ABS is active, the H/U changes fluid passages to the wheel cylinders in response to commands from the ABSCM.It constitutes the brake fluid passage from the master cylinder to the wheel cylinders together with the piping.
 Valve relay section It serves as a power switch for the solenoid valves and motor relay coil.
 It operates in response to a command from the ABSCM.
 Motor relay section It serves as a power switch for the pump motor.
 It operates in response to a command from the ABSCM.
-ABS sensor (wheel speed sensor) They detect the wheel speed in terms of a change in the density of the magnetic flux passing through them and convert it into an electrical signal.
+ABS wheel speed sensors These sensors detect the wheel speed in terms of a change in the density of the magnetic flux passing through them and convert it into an electrical signal.
 The electrical signal is sent to the ABSCM.
-Tone wheels They give a change in the magnetic flux density by the teeth around themselves to let the ABS sensors generate electrical signals.
+Tone wheels They give a change in the magnetic flux density by the teeth around themselves to let the ABS wheel speed sensors generate electrical signals.
 G sensor It detects a change in acceleration in the longitudinal direction of the vehicle and outputs it to the ABSCM as a voltage signal.
-Stop light switch It provides information on whether the brake pedal is depressed or not to the ABSCM.
+Stop light signal It provides information on whether the brake pedal is depressed or not to the ABSCM.
 The ABSCM uses it to determine ABS operation.
 ABS warning light It alerts the driver to an ABS fault.
 When the diagnosis connector and diagnosis terminal are connected, the light flashes to indicate a diagnostic trouble code stored in the ABSCM.
-Automatic transmission control module It provides gear controls and changing power transmission to front and rear wheels in response to control signals from the ABSCM.
+Brake warning light It alerts the driver to an EBD fault.
+This warning light is also used for parking brake warning and brake fluid level warning.